pfrazee/pfrazee.github.io/_posts/2017-11-06-services-with-secure-ledgers.md

 desc:
 ---

-There's a push in the decentralization world to use Bitcoin variants as the solution for everything: databases, user identity, key distribution, even basic hosting.
+There's a push in the decentralization world to use Bitcoin variants as the solution for all kinds of systems: databases, user identity, key distribution, even basic hosting.

-I am strongly against this due to the excessive cost of Proof-of-Work.
+I'm *strongly* against this due to the excessive cost of proof-of-work (PoW).

-Proof-of-Work requires every operator in the network to run throw-away computation, which costs electricity.
+Proof-of-work requires every operator in the network to run throw-away computation, which costs electricity.
-There's a technical reason for doing it, but, economically speaking, that computation acts as a kind of lottery for the operators.
+There's a technical reason for doing this, but, economically speaking, that computation acts as a kind of lottery for the operators.
-If they win the lottery, they earn some amount of Bitcoin-- so the higher Bitcoin is worth, the more electricity they're willing to spend.
+If they win the lottery, they earn some amount of Bitcoin- so the higher Bitcoin is worth, the more electricity they're willing to spend.

-This has had a predictable result!
+This has had a predictable result.
-<a href="https://motherboard.vice.com/en_us/article/ywbbpm/bitcoin-mining-electricity-consumption-ethereum-energy-climate-change" title="One Bitcoin Transaction Now Uses as Much Energy as Your House in a Week">"One Bitcoin transaction uses as much energy as your house in a week" according to Motherboard</a>.
+Currently, "one Bitcoin transaction uses as much energy as your house in a week" according to <a href="https://motherboard.vice.com/en_us/article/ywbbpm/bitcoin-mining-electricity-consumption-ethereum-energy-climate-change" title="One Bitcoin Transaction Now Uses as Much Energy as Your House in a Week">this Motherboard article</a>.

 It seems outlandish, but think about this: the operators (called miners) are incentivized to spend electricity up to the probability of a win multiplied by the current valuation of a BtC.
 If you have a (let's say) a 1% chance at winning Bitcoin worth (let's say) $10k, you'd be smart to pay up to $100 of electricity per round to win.